-Another risk of linking values and money is if you focus on money as the only way to fulfill values.
-Don’t forget that there are many ways to meet values either without money or less money.
+Another risk of linking values and money is focusing on money as the only way to fulfill values.
+Don’t forget that there are many ways to meet values, either without money or less money.

 It may take a bit of creativity to find them, but they exist.
 Frugality is all about satisfying your needs or wants with less money.

 With these risks in mind, let’s see how this works.